 Language and Sensorial– I took the lower case /l/ from my sandpaper letter box and stroke gently from top to bottom using my two index fingers.
 Make sure the child watch carefully your fingers from top to bottom while saying the /l/ sound.

-Note: When I present to a child, I don’t use too much words.
-Try to use short, simple or very few words.
+Note: Try to use short, simple or very few words when presenting a unit/study.